dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T58: Large corporations can harm competition and consumers.
+### T58: Some large corporations use their market power to suppress competition, stifle innovation, and exploit consumers.

 |Support|
 |---|